Ohio

 Get a fire extinguisher

-that by pulling the nozzle out they will save themselves, their vehicle or those
+the nozzle out they will save themselves, their vehicle

 area.